Chrislai502/IAC_radar_filter/README.md

+Do note that this is a naive proof of concept algorithm that takes the local min.
+Reach out to chrislai_502@berkeley.edu for discussions of the complete implementation

 # ROS2 Python Radar Detection Filter Node

 This package contains a radar detection filter node for ROS2 that processes `delphi_esr_msgs/msg/EsrTrack` and `visualization_msgs/msg/Marker` messages.
 The node subscribes to these messages, filters the incoming data, and publishes filtered data as `visualization_msgs/msg/Marker` messages.